 “What Salah Abdeslam wants to make known is that he wants to cooperate with the French authorities.
 These are the words he wants to make known,” lawyer Cedric Moisse told reporters in Brussels.

 Abdeslam’s arrest was considered a rare success in Belgium’s anti-terror fight, although he was found within a short distance of his family home in the Molenbeek district of the capital.
 He has refused to talk since the Brussels bombings.

-"Unless there are exceptional circumstances," the transfer to France will happen "within 10 days," according to the French justice minister, Jean-Jacques Urvoas.
+The transfer to France should happen “within 10 days”, said French justice minister Jean-Jacques Urvoas.